coderefinery/reproducible-python/content/version-control/browsing.md

 ### (2) Compare commit history with network graph

 The commit history we saw above looks linear: one commit after another.
-But if we look at the network view, we see some branches and merges.
+But if we look at the network view, we see some branching and merging points.
 We'll see how to do these later.
 This is another one of the basic Git views.

 :::::{tabs}